What if one page could replace ten and rank better? Why do some pages rank for dozens of keywords while others struggle to rank for one?

 These algorithms examine patterns in how keywords appear together and generate clusters based on those topics.
 Topic modeling is especially valuable when working with extensive collections of keywords.

-Keyword Clustering Tools
+Keyword Clustering Tools (Optional but Helpful)

 - SEMrush: It offers keyword research tools to find related keywords and organize them into clusters.